 Butterbur is a leafy shrub that’s commonly found in the northern hemisphere, and it’s long been used for migraine relief.
 According to the American Migraine Foundation, taking a daily dose of butterbur for three months was effective for reducing migraine frequency.
 One caveat here is that it presents a very rare but very serious risk of liver toxicity, so exercise caution before jumping on the butterbur bandwagon.

 Natural Cure for Migraine #3: Vitamins and Supplements

 As we alluded to above, magnesium is a power player in terms of migraine prevention.
 This is because having low magnesium levels can trigger the onset of a migraine attack.
 Thankfully, this risk factor can be eliminated by simply taking a magnesium supplement.
 Studies show that taking magnesium supplements can help reduce several common types of migraine, including migraine with aura and hormonal migraines.
 Magnesium has few side effects but it can cause some digestive distress, so it’s wise to start with a small dose and then slowly increase until you get to the recommended dose of 600mg per day.

-Other supplemental remedies for migraine include B vitamins and Coenzyme Q10 (CoQ10).
+Other supplemental remedies for migraine include B vitamins, Coenzyme Q10 (CoQ10), and fish oil.
 The B vitamins play an important role in regulating neurotransmitters in the brain, and since migraine is a neurological condition, this complex of vitamins can be helpful in reducing symptoms.
 Specifically, studies show that B2, B6, B9 (folate), and B12 may provide some natural migraine relief.